xtendui/xtendui/src/gatsby/markdown/components/core/icons/index.md

 </demo>

 [[noteDefault]]
-| Xtend UI icons used in this docs are from [Tabler Icons](https://tablericons.com/).
+| Xtend UI icons used in this docs are from [Feather Icons](https://feathericons.com).

 [[notePrimary]]
 | Icons with img don't support [icons variant](/components/core/icons/content#variant)